matteo14c/HaploCoV/README.md

 ## NextStrain data: NextStrainToHaploCoV.pl

 If you downloaded your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), you need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
-Unlike addToTable.pl, NextStrainToHaploCoV.pl does not support incremental addition of data to a pre-existing file:  the full NextStrain dataset can be converted in *HaploCoV* format in 3 to 5 minutes.
+Unlike *addToTable.pl*, *NextStrainToHaploCoV.pl* does not support incremental addition of data to a pre-existing file:  the full NextStrain dataset can be converted in *HaploCoV format* in 3 to 5 minutes.

 ### Options
-NextStrainToHaploCoV.pl accepts the following options
+*NextStrainToHaploCoV.pl* accepts the following options
 --metadata: name of the input file
 --outfile: name of the output file

 ## Execution

-An example of a valid command line for NextStrainToHaploCoV.pl is as follows:
+An example of a valid command line for *NextStrainToHaploCoV.pl* is as follows:

 ` NextStrainToHaploCoV.pl --infile metadata.tsv --outfile linearDataSorted.txt `

 The output file *linearDataSorted.txt* will be in *HaploCoV* format.

-## #2 Use HaploCoV.pl to apply the full pipeline
+## #2 Use *HaploCoV.pl* to apply the full pipeline

-### HaploCoV.pl
+### *HaploCoV.pl*

-Once data have been converted in HaploCoV format, the complete workflow can be executed by applying **HaploCoV.pl**.<br> HaploCoV.pl is the workhorse of HaploCoV and is the recommended way to execute our software.<br> Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).<br>
+Once data have been converted in HaploCoV format, the complete workflow can be executed by applying *HaploCoV.pl*.<br> *HaploCoV.pl* is the workhorse of HaploCoV and is the recommended way to execute our software.<br> Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).<br>
-HaploCoV.pl will process the configuration file and apply the complete workflow to each entity therein included.
+*HaploCoV.pl* will process the configuration file and apply the complete workflow to each entity therein included.
 For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.<br>
-This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their "VOCness score" and/or "prevalence", and which are probably worth to be  monitored.
+This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their *VOC-ness score* and/or prevalence, and which are probably worth to be  monitored.
 More details on the interpretation of this report are provided in the section [How to interpret HaploCoV's results](https://haplocov.readthedocs.io/en/latest/haplocov.html#how-to-interpret-haplocov-s-results).<br>

 <hr>